el710/CommU/normals/basic_laws.md

 7. We **DO NOT** extend the guilty and responsibility of a particular person to the communities to which that person belongs.
 ```
 Author: Kim Oleg
-Based on: There is no common guilt
+Based on: For Human there is no common guilt
 Goal: A person should only be responsible for its own actions
 ```
 >